Diagnosis

 • Are there brochures or other printed material that I can have?
 What websites do you recommend?

-• If I choose to have more children, is there a chance they may also have cleft lip or cleft palate?
+• If I choose to have more children, is there a chance they also may have cleft lip or cleft palate?

 Don't hesitate to ask other questions.